pongdanny/pongdanny/README.md

 Originally from a hospitality background, I’ve transitioned into full-stack web development.

-Ever since I began my journey in coding, its been an exciting learning process everyday!
+Ever since I began my journey in coding, its been an exciting learning process everyday!👨‍💻

 I hope to develop some great applications in the near future 💻

 Currently attending App Academy 🤓

-Also, if you're looking for me I'm probably on Stack Overflow somewhere looking for answers 👨‍💻

 # Proficient